Clesh: Technology

 Clesh is based on the same technology as FORscene.
 An array of servers on the internet backbone provide the cloud computing platform to host Clesh.
 As a white-label solution Clesh would be branded and hosted per the client requirement.

-User Interface
+User interface

-End-users access Clesh with a rich user interface on clients such as standard Java-enabled Web Browsers and / or Android enabled mobile devices such as tablets and smartphones.
+End-users access Clesh on clients such as standard Java-enabled Web Browsers and / or Android enabled mobile devices such as tablets and smartphones.

 History

 Clesh was launched January 2006 and subject to several upgrades during the year to extend functionality including; storyboard, podcasting, moderation, chat and a showreel.
 During 2007 consumers are offered Clesh via a subscription model.
 Upgrades include Web Start and graphics upload.
 Mr Paparazzi selects Clesh as the platform to host its video offering and TrueTube does the same in 2008 by choosing to use Clesh to manage its video portal.
 Several further upgrades are applied and include; better audio quality, image enhancement controls, transitions, fades, titles, and additional publishing options such as JPEG.
 In 2010 a version of Clesh is demonstrated on an Android OS tablet device (Samsung Galaxy S Tab), and several upgrades are applied including; HTML publishing, pan, zoom, and overlays.